hodossy/orion/README.md

 # Orion

-Orion is our home automation center, based on Home Assistant and ESPHome.
+Orion is our home automation center, based on Home Assistant and ESPHome, running on Proxmox and connected with OpenWRT.
 I try to use only open source solution, where it is available.
-Current use cases I try to solve to the best of my knowledge
+This place is intended to store all my configurations, and I try to document everything here, so my future self or the poor soul after me who needs to tinker with my setup can have an aid in doing so.
+Goal is my wife/children could do everything they need based on these [guides](./guides), please check them.

+## Use Cases

 ### Heating